twitter/twui/README.md

-# TwUI 0.2.0
+# TwUI 0.5.0r1

-TwUI is a hardware accelerated UI framework for Mac, inspired by UIKit.
+TwUI is a hardware accelerated UI framework for Mac, inspired by, and somewhat code-compatible with UIKit.
 It enables:

 * GPU accelerated rendering backed by CoreAnimation
 * Simple model/view/controller development familiar to iOS developers
+* Similar API, and near-perfect drag and drop iOS support.

 It differs from UIKit in a few ways:

 * Simplified table view cells
 * Block-based layout and drawRect
-* A consistent coordinate system (bottom left origin)
+* A consistent coordinate system (bottom left origin, like Core Graphics)
 * Sub-pixel text rendering

 # Setup